-Sorting options: Sorting is possible by technology/fuel type, company name and Account Holder name.
-There will also be the capability to do a keyword search of this directory.
-Sorting is of the report is possible within by any of the data fields above (ascending/descending).-A keyword search of this directory is also possible
+Sorting options: Sorting is of the report is possible by any of the data fields above (ascending/descending).

 In the upper right corner of the screen, the Spyglass icon can be used to filter the report according to any of the categories listed in the report's data field header.
 The Arrow Down Page icon next to it can be used to download the report into an Excel spreadsheet.